terramate-io/terramate/docs/cli/orchestration/order-of-execution.md

 ## Implicit Order of Execution

-implicit order will be detected by Terramate depending on integrations and hierarchy of stacks.
+Implicit order will be detected by Terramate depending on integrations and hierarchy of stacks.

 ### Parent and Child Stacks

-Currently Terramate orders stacks implicitly when they are nested.
-Nested Stacks are stacks that are in a subdirectory of stack.
+Currently Terramate orders stacks implicitly when they are nested. nested stacks are stacks that are in a subdirectory of stack.

 Any level of nesting is supported.